barnabym/nfttimeline/README.md

 March 2018 - Rare bits - first NFT marketplace ? https://techcrunch.com/2018/04/19/rare-bits-crypto-marketplace/

+SuperRare.io, Makersplace.com, KnownOrigin.io and loads of other NFT projects

 April 2018 - Cryptovoxels - NFTs can be shown in world (need date for that) ?

 July 2018 - The first NFT conference

 FireFly - Air-Gap Hardware Wallet for Ethereum emits NFTs

-OpenSea, SuperRare.io, Makersplace.com, KnownOrigin.io and loads of other NFT projects

 # 2019